AG-Peter/Ub_dimers_sPRE_XPLOR/README.md

 ### Sample data

-To get sample data to test the code yourself, run these commands inside the `Ub_dimers_sPRE_XPLOR` repository (the download can take a while):
+A small sample dataset of MD simulations is available under https://sawade.io/Ub_dimers_sPRE_XPLOR/ Please refer to the publication for simulation details and software versions.
+To get the sample data to test the code yourself, run these commands inside the `Ub_dimers_sPRE_XPLOR` repository (the download can take a while):

 ```bash
 mkdir molsim && cd molsim